microsoft/cobalt/infra/templates/azure-paas-single-region/README.md

 #### Optional Variables

- Check out the `variables.tf` for all optional `azure-paas-single-region` configuration settings.
+ Check out the `variables.tf` for all optional `az-service-single-region` configuration settings.